-Lidl is committed to sourcing high quality fresh meat and poultry from British farms.
-We work closely with Red Tractor to ensure that our British meat and poultry is responsibly sourced to strict food hygiene, animal welfare and environmental standards, with every pack traceable to the farm of origin.
+Lidl is committed to sourcing high quality fresh meat, poultry, fruit and veg from British farms.
+We work closely with Red Tractor to ensure that our British meat, poultry, fruit and veg is responsibly sourced to strict food hygiene, animal welfare and environmental standards, with every pack traceable to the farm of origin.
 This guarantees our customers a fresh, locally sourced, high quality range of meat and poultry at excellent value.

 UTZ Certified is a sustainability programme for cocoa, coffee and tea.
 It provides education in good farming practices and shows farmers how they can produce cocoa more professionally, effectively, productively and sustainably.

 Additionally, farmers are also educated in business management, health and safety maintenance and environmental management.
 The aim of the programme is to enable farmers to ask for a better price for a better product.
 To succeed in sustainable cocoa farming, the smallholders commit themselves to upholding the UTZ Certified Code of Conduct.